More opportunities, support and incentives to build housing independence

 Family and Community Services is helping social housing clients take advantage of economic opportunities through new and expanded programs to help build housing independence.

-- FACS High School scholarships assist high school students who are living in social housing, out-of-home care, crisis/supported accommodation, receiving private rental assistance or on the NSW Housing Register.
-Applications for the 2017 scholarships are now closed and applications will open again in 2018.
+- FACS Scholarships assist high school students who are living in social housing, out-of-home care, crisis/supported accommodation, receiving private rental assistance or on the NSW Housing Register.
+Successful applicants will receive $1,000 to help with education related expenses.
+Applications for the 2018 scholarships are now open.
+Applications can be submitted via the online application form.
+Entries close 5pm, Friday 23 February 2018.
+For more information visit www.facs.nsw.gov.au/education

 - CareerPathways helps social housing clients train for new careers in a range of industries while supporting them through the process.